DaveParillo/cisc187-reader/docs/_sources/function-intro/exception-handling.rst.txt

 C++ exception handling is built upon three keywords: ``try``, ``catch``, and ``throw``.

 throw
-    A program :lang:`throws<throw>` an exception when a problem shows up.
+    A program :lang:`throws <throw>` an exception when a problem shows up.

 try
-    A :lang:`throws<try_catch>` block identifies a block of code for which particular exceptions will be activated.
+    A :lang:`try` block identifies a block of code for which particular exceptions will be activated.
     It's followed by one or more ``catch`` blocks.

 catch
-    A program :lang:`catches<try_catch>` an exception with an exception handler at the place in a program where you want to handle the problem.
+    A program *handles* an exception with one or more :lang:`catch` blocks.

-finally
-    The **finally** block allows the code to clean up after resources regardless of what exception may have been caught.

 Basic anatomy of an exception